 Barefoot Sound has become the leading manufacturer of pro audio recording monitors.
 Barefoot’s innovative speaker designs have been embraced by the biggest recording studios, recording artists and producers in the world.
 These professionals have chosen Barefoot as the tools they use to make the music you hear on the radio, television and movies everyday.
 Barefoot is proud to boast the reputation as the most respected brand in the recording industry.

-Barefoot is a American made product with headquarters based in Portland, Oregon where the speakers are assembled and tested.
-The cabinets and metalwork are made in California.
-Barefoot currently offers six exceptional products for the Pro-Audio market including the MicroMain26, MicroMain27.
-MiniMain12, MicroMain35, MicroMain45 and the MasterStack12.
+Barefoot Sound is based in Portland, Oregon where the speakers are assembled and tested.
+Barefoot currently offers nine exceptional products for the Pro-Audio market including the MicroMain26, MicroMain27.
+MicroMain45, MicroSub45, MicroStack45, MiniMain12, MasterStack12 and the Footprint line.

 Craftsmanship goes into every single detail.
 We are building the quintessential design. – Thomas Barefoot